hyprwm/hyprland-wiki/content/Nvidia/_index.md

   hardware.nvidia.powerManagement.enable = true;
 }
 ```

 > [!WARNING]
+> [Loading the Nvidia modules early](https://wiki.hypr.land/Nvidia/#early-kms-modeset-and-fbdev) may cause resuming from hibernation to not work anymore (i.e. the system will just boot instead of resuming).
+> If you have issues with that, try disabling early KMS.

+> [!WARNING]
 > According to Nvidia, suspend/wakeup issues should be solved on the Nvidia open